looksue/looksue.github.io/README.md

 Motivation: This portfolio showcases my progression in all the things I've learned since starting the bootcamp.
 No template was harmed in the making of this portfolio.
 Lots of CSS3!

-Features: hyperlinks, mobile-responsive, navigation bars,
+Features: hyperlinks, mobile-responsive, navigation bars

 Code Example:
 .div-label {